krishangoyal12/Ecommerce_Follow_Along/README.md

 * Add functionality so that when the user clicks the "Add Address" button in their profile, they are navigated to the address form page.

+***Milestone 22***: **Backend Endpoint to Store Address in User Profile**

+1. Create Backend Endpoint to Receive Address:

+* Implement an API endpoint that will handle the POST request from the frontend address form.

+* The endpoint should receive the address details such as:

+- Country
+- City
+- Address Line 1
+- Address Line 2
+- Zip Code
+- Address Type

+2. Store Address Inside User Profile:

+- Once the address is received in the backend, add the address information to the user's profile.
+- The address should be stored as part of an address array inside the user collection in the database.
+- Ensure proper validation of the address data before saving it.